 Churchwardens and services

 There is a monthly service in the church, alternating between Holy Communion and Family Service.
 The service normally takes place on the fourth Sunday of the month.
-One of the monthly services is combined with Harvest Festival and in most years (unless the main Partney Group Christmas Day service takes place at Langton) there is a candlelit carol service on the Sunday after Christmas.
+One of the monthly services is combined with Harvest Festival and in most years (unless the main Partney Group Christmas Day service takes place at Langton) there is a candlelit carol service at 6 pm followed by refreshments in the Village Hall on the Sunday after Christmas.

 Langton summer concerts